 Housing

-The COVID-19 pandemic has rapidly exacerbated America’s national housing crisis, which has been defined by rising rates of homelessness, a surge in evictions, and a large increase in housing insecurity among Black and Hispanic households.
-These trends have been compounded by the Trump Administration’s rollback of public housing policies and outright disdain for the enforcement of fair housing laws.
+The COVID-19 pandemic rapidly exacerbated America’s national housing crisis, which has been defined by rising rates of homelessness, a surge in evictions, and a large increase in housing insecurity among Black and Hispanic households.
+These trends were compounded by the Trump administration’s rollback of public housing policies and outright disdain for the enforcement of fair housing laws.
 The current crisis has also coincided with a decades-long neglect of the preservation and expansion of the nation’s affordable public housing supply by policymakers and a surge in real estate acquisitions by corporate landlords and private equity investors like Blackstone Group and NexPoint Residential Trust, resulting in skyrocketing home prices and rents across the country.
 Together, these trends have made the current housing crisis unlike anything America has seen since the Great Depression.

 The Revolving Door Project has taken a multifaceted approach to explain how the executive branch can respond to the national housing crisis.
 For one, we have documented the importance of personnel appointments and vacancies in housing policy at executive branch departments and independent agencies.
 We highlighted the hiring of Charles Yi, a Wall Street-friendly former BigLaw partner with a troubling record of advancing the interests of entrenched corporate power, at the Federal Housing Finance Agency (FHFA).
-We have also catalogued the mounting personnel vacancies at the Department of Housing and Urban Development (HUD) that are undermining progress in key housing policy areas.
+We have also cataloged the mounting personnel vacancies at the Department of Housing and Urban Development (HUD) that are undermining progress in key housing policy areas.

 Above all, the project has sought to demonstrate the nature of housing policy as a whole-of-government issue necessitating an all-of-government response, rather than a niche issue confined to one or two agencies.
 We have documented the various housing policies and powers held by various executive branch agencies and departments, including the U.S. Department of Agriculture (USDA), the Department of Veterans Affairs (VA), the Department of the Interior, and the Federal Emergency Management Agency (FEMA).